 The serenity prayer is a crucial part of recovery meetings.
-It is of equal importance to those of us that love someone who is an addict.
+It is of equal importance to those of us that are living with an addict.
 To watch a loved one destroy themselves and their life is one of the most heartbreaking things I have ever experienced.
 My husband, Matt, bravely shared his story about addiction on my blog.
 It is important to understand that addiction doesn’t just affect the life of an addict; it affects the ones who love the addict just as much.

 My husband had seen several therapists during this time, at my request, and he convinced each therapist that there was nothing wrong.
 I remember one time that some pills went missing, and Matt swore up, down, and sideways that he had nothing to do with it.
 I requested Matt’s permission to accompany him to his next session, and I was shocked that his therapist said that he believed him.
 My husband was a great manipulator (as most addicts are), and he was incredibly convincing.
 Years later, he admitted that of course he had taken those pills, and he lied to me and the therapist.
 He was able to fool almost everyone, but he couldn’t fool me.

-My daughter was getting older, and I didn’t want her exposed to this.
+My daughter was getting older, and I didn’t want her exposed to this lifestyle of living in the house with an addict.
 I had two choices: (1)- I could accept that this was what he was going to do, and I had to find a way to live with that (2)- I couldn’t accept that and I had to walk away.
 As much as I loved my husband, I knew this wasn’t the kind of life I could accept for my child.
 I made an appointment with a marriage counselor who specialized in addiction.
 Since he wasn’t listening to me, and nobody else had backed me up, I hoped that a stranger could make him see that he needed help.
 I made it clear to her that I was prepared to leave him if speaking to her didn’t work.

 The Journey to recovery